teamrevlo/RevloAPI/README.md

 https://api.revlo.co/1/

 Welcome to the *Revlo API* Documentation.
+Here you can find everything needed to extend & build applications on top of Revlo's Rewards system.

+## Terms of Service
+Usage of the Revlo API is bound by our [Terms of Service](https://www.revlo.co/p/legal/api-terms-of-service)

 ## Libraries